nodejs/node-addon-api/doc/maybe.md

 T Napi::Maybe::UnwrapOr(const T& default_value) const;
 ```

-Return the value of type T contained in the Maybe, or using a default
+Return the value of type T contained in the Maybe, or use a default
 value if this Maybe is nothing (empty).

 ### UnwrapTo